5-MeO-DMT: Depression

 5-MeO-DMT is being developed and evaluated for potential therapeutic effects in patients with treatment-resistant depression (TRD).
 Biopharmaceutical company GH Research has sponsored a completed phase 1 study in healthy volunteers and phase 1/2 study in TRD patients where 87.5% of patients with TRD were brought into remission on day 7 in the phase 2 part of the study.
 GH Research is currently planning a phase 2b study in TRD patients and have received approval for studies in patients with bipolar II disorder and a current depressive episode and patients with postpartum depression.

-In February 2025, GH Research announced that their Phase 2b clinical trial of GH001, met its primary endpoint in patients with treatment-resistant depression (TRD).
+In February 2025, GH Research announced that their Phase 2b clinical trial of GH001, met its primary endpoint in patients with TRD.
 The trial demonstrated a placebo-adjusted reduction of 15.5 points on the Montgomery-Åsberg Depression Rating Scale (MADRS) at day 8, with 57.7% of patients achieving remission compared to 0% in the placebo group.
 The trial also met all secondary endpoints, and the treatment was well-tolerated with no serious adverse events reported.
+In 2026, the FDA allowed advanced trials for GH001.

-Beckley Psytech in collaboration with King's College London is evaluating the safety and tolerability of intranasal 5-MeO-DMT in healthy subjects, in a phase 1 study.
+Beckley Psytech in collaboration with King's College London evaluated the safety and tolerability of intranasal 5-MeO-DMT in healthy subjects, in a phase 1 study.
 Beckley Psytech CEO Cosmo Feilding-Mellen sees a potential in the short-acting nature of 5-MeO-DMT compared to psilocybin: "Requiring one or two therapists to sit in a room with a single patient for the entire duration of an MDMA or psilocybin experience, which is essentially a whole working day, is probably going to be very resource-intensive and expensive.
 There is already a global shortage of psychotherapists, and this poses a potential bottleneck to patient access in the future."
+The research initiative by AtaiBeckley, received a Breakthrough Therapy designation by the FDA for BPL-003, an intranasal spray containing 5-MeO-DMT, for Treatment-Resistant Depression.
+AtaiBeckley's study has completed its Phase 2b stage.

-Ultra-short-acting psychedelics like DMT and 5-MeO-DMT may be advantageous compared to longer-acting psychedelics like psilocybin in terms of practicality for use as therapeutic interventions in clinical settings.
+Ultra-short-acting psychedelics like dimethyltryptamine (DMT), bretisilocin and 5-MeO-DMT may be advantageous compared to longer-acting psychedelics like psilocybin in terms of practicality for use as therapeutic interventions in clinical settings.

 Concerns have been raised about the potential use of 5-MeO-DMT in medicine due to the extreme and frequently challenging natures of the experiences.